mikehole/internet-of-esp-things/README.md

 This project will take advantage of the community base Arduino development environment support that is available for the ESP8266:

 https://github.com/esp8266/Arduino

+##Work In Progress##
+This list contains the general list of things to be completed in this project:

+To Do:

+- Add device discovery when connected to any WiFi network.
+- Azure settings configuration via JSON.
+- Optimise code.
+- iOS application.
+- Android application.
+- Define serial protocol for devices connected via serial port.
+- Add protocol and methods to the slave firmware.
+- Python MCU master library
+- C# Master Library

+Complete:

+- Connect to WiFi AP via JSON message.
+- Settings Library to save and load data from EPROM.

 ##Firmware Packages##
 The firmware will be delivered as two main packages that can fulfil the requirements of the beginner or expert user.